Ursula (The Little Mermaid): Design

 During production of The Little Mermaid, Ursula's design evolved and transformed dramatically.
 Animator Glen Keane's earliest sketches of Ursula were drawn to resemble Rae, specifically based on the actress' audition for the role.
 The short-lived casting of Stritch as Ursula and her subsequent performance eventually inspired the animators to design the character as "a tall, thin regal-looking sea witch" based on manta rays and scorpion fish, complete with a long cape.
 At one point, Ursula had also been drawn with spikes to resemble a spinefish.
 Ursula's appearance was largely inspired by American actor and drag queen Divine, who was best known for his frequent appearances in several films directed by filmmaker John Waters.
 Similarities were first drawn between the character and the actor after animator Rob Minkoff sketched "a vampy overweight matron", to which Ashman responded, "She looks like a Miami Beach matron ... playing Mah Jong by the pool.”
-The character shares Divine's signature eye makeup, jewelry and body type while originally sporting a Mohawk, the last of which was borrowed from the actor's Pink Flamingos (1972) character Babs Johnson.
+The character shares Divine's signature eye makeup, jewelry and body type while originally sporting a Mohawk and tattoos, the mohawk was borrowed from the actor's Pink Flamingos (1972) character Babs Johnson.
 However, Minkoff had been drawing the character with a shark's tail at the time.
 Clements eventually decided to place Ursula's head on top of the body of an octopus instead, which ultimately resulted in her current design.
 The animators then studied the way in which octopuses move, explaining, "There was a very kind of seductive and yet scary aspect", which they incorporated into the character's own gait.
-The Pink Flamingos-inspired Mohawk was ultimately discarded because Disney felt that the hairstyle was "too over-the-top" for the film.
+The Pink Flamingos-inspired Mohawk and tattooed look was ultimately discarded because Disney felt that it would be "too over-the-top" for the film.
 Additionally, Ursula's face was also inspired by that of Madame Medusa from Disney's The Rescuers (1977).
 According to The Gospel according to Disney: Faith, Trust, and Pixie Dust author Mark I. Pinsky, Ursula became "the most grotesque characterization Disney ... have created for a female villain" at that time.